lk4ml/blog_example/about.md

 Currently I am working on understanding JavaScript, React and Node.
 If you check [me out on GitHub](https://github.com/mbtamuli), you'll see me doing small projects.

 I also like Golang and the occasional PHP.
-I run a lot of things using containers even for my local system just for fun!
+I run Chrome, VSCode and a few other tools I use as containers just for fun!

-If any of the above sounds and you'd like chat, drop an email at contact at mriyam dot dev.
+If any of the above sounds interesting and you'd like chat, drop an email at **contact** at **mriyam** dot **dev**.

 Here is my [Résumé]({{ site.baseurl }}/public/resume.pdf)
 Here is my [GPG Key]({{ site.baseurl }}/public/gpg.txt)